 1. Teach something very specific

 As a general rule, the more specific your course is, the more you can charge for it.
 The topic of selling, for example, is quite broad.
-And because selling is such a broad topic, it will be difficult for a course about selling to stand out among all the other courses on that topic.
+And because selling is such a broad topic, it will be difficult for a course about selling to stand out from all the other courses on that topic.
 A course on selling for real estate agents, on the other hand, is much more specific.

 To take it a step further, creating a course for real estate agents on how to give a great listing presentation is even more specific.
 It is very clear what the course is about, and who it is for (and not for).
 Any real estate agent that wants to learn how to give a great listing presentation is likely to purchase that course over a general sales course.
 The outcome of the course is specific, and worth a lot to them.
 If they get more listings, they will sell more houses.
 If they sell more houses, they will make more money.
 If they make more money, they will… well, you get the idea.

 “The more specific the outcome and/or the audience, the more valuable the course is.
 For example, one of my most successful students has a course on Facebook ads for authors.
 Now imagine you are an author and you have two courses in front of you.
 One teaches you how to do Facebook ads.
 One teaches you how to do Facebook ads specifically for authors.
 Which one will you buy?”